Frequently Asked Questions

 015xxxxxxx

-Here are some essential best practices to consider when working with Sudanese phone numbers in your applications:
+Follow these best practices when working with Sudanese phone numbers:

 Number Storage: Store numbers in E.164 format (+249…).
 This international standard ensures consistency and interoperability.

-Display Formatting: Format numbers appropriately for local display (0...).
-This improves readability for Sudanese users.
+Display Formatting: Format numbers for local display (0…) to improve readability for Sudanese users.

 Validation Implementation: Implement comprehensive validation to catch invalid formats and prevent errors.